larikhide/apod/README.md

 # apod
-this app load an image and description from nasa.api
+this app loads an image and description from nasa.api